benjystanton/benjystanton.github.io/src/posts/2013-05-14-crafting-animation-on-the-web.md

 ### After Effects

-Dan Mall has said that he uses Adobe After Effects to &#8216;mock-up&#8217; his animations.
+Dan Mall has said that he uses Adobe After Effects to 'mock-up' his animations.
 So that he can can get the timing and feeling right, before handing them over to a developer.

-Although After Effects is a pretty expensive bit of kit by itself, these days Adobe&#8217;s pricing structure is so that if you need 2 or 3 of their programs for 12 months, you may as well buy them all.
+Although After Effects is a pretty expensive bit of kit by itself, these days Adobe's pricing structure is so that if you need 2 or 3 of their programs for 12 months, you may as well buy them all.

 So if any of you have access to After Effects, I recommend you give it a try.
-It&#8217;s kind of like Illustrator with a time line, and if you&#8217;re at all familiar with Flash you&#8217;ll probably feel right at home.
+It's kind of like Illustrator with a time line, and if you're at all familiar with Flash you'll probably feel right at home.

 ### The Dream App